vroskus/lerna-build-and-publish-pipeline/README.md

 # @vroskus/lerna-build-and-publish-pipeline

-Tool for publishing lerna project to docker registry.
-Implements lerna publish function with subsequent docker image for changed packages build and publish action.
+Tool for building and publishing lerna project to docker registry.
+Implements lerna publish function with subsequent docker image build and publish for changed project packages.

 ## Installation